Hi, I'm Fr Robert Sloan. I am a native of Newcastle, County Down.

 I am the eldest of four children, and uncle to seven nephew and nieces.
 I’ve been a priest for ten years having been ordained in Rome on Christmas Eve 2005.
 I studied in Dublin, Salamanca (Spain), Rome and New York.
 Since ordination I have worked in various countries and in different ministries; most recently as curate of St Agnes' Parish, in Andersonstown.
 However, when Bishop Noel Treanor asked me to become Chaplain in the Royal Victoria Hospital I was quite surprised; this would indeed be a whole new adventure in my life of ministry!

-As a priest I have spent many a time attending to the sick and bereaved but ministering in a hospital as complete and as big as the Royal Victoria Hospital has been a blessing thus far.
-Since I began in the RVH in 2014 I have learnt many new things and have greater appreciated the experiences gathered in ministry over the years and how they can certainly help us in our hospital ministry.
+As a priest I have spent many a time attending to the sick and bereaved but ministering in a hospital as complete and as big as the Royal Victoria Hospital has been a wonderful learning experience and a blessing.
+Since I began in the RVH in 2014 I have continued to learn and have a greater appreciation for the experiences gathered in ministry over the years and how they can certainly help us in our hospital ministry.
 One aspect of chaplaincy that I am particularly grateful for in the Royal is the wonderful team spirit among all the chaplains on the site.
-I have been a member of the NIHCA since beginning ministry at the Royal and recently been appointed liaison chaplain for the Ecclesiastical Province of Armagh at the Support Network of Catholic Healthcare Chaplains.
-My the Lord continue to bless us and those we minister to.
+I have been a member of the NIHCA since beginning ministry at the Royal and served on the Executive as Catholic Church representative until recently being elected as President in May 2019.
+I also represent the NIHCA as a board member of the UKBHC.
+May the Lord continue to bless us and those we minister to.